Building material: Naturally occurring substances

 Bio-based materials (especially plant-based materials) are used in a variety of building applications, including load-bearing, filling, insulating, and plastering materials.
 These materials vary in structure depending on the formulation used.
 Plant fibres can be combined with binders and then used in construction to provide thermal, hydric or structural functions.
 The behaviour of concrete based on plant fibre is mainly governed by the amount of the fibre constituting the material.
 Several studies have shown that increasing the amount of these plant particles increases porosity, moisture buffering capacity, and maximum absorbed water content on the one side, while decreasing density, thermal conductivity, and compressive strength on the other.

 Plant-based materials are largely derived from renewable resources and mainly use co-products from agriculture or the wood industry.
-When used as insulation materials, most bio-based materials exhibit (unlike most other insulation materials) hygroscopic behaviour, combining high water vapour permeability and moisture regulation.
+When used as insulation materials, most bio-based materials (unlike most other insulation materials) exhibit hygroscopic behaviour, combining high water vapour permeability and moisture regulation.